richard-vh/iceberg-cdw-hol/content/README.md

 This document explores some of the core features of Apache Iceberg, including table creation, data insertion, schema evolution, and time travel.

 !!! note "Enter your assigned username e.g. user001"
     By entering your assigned username and clicking the **Update Examples** button, the code examples you'll be running below will make it easy to identify which tables are yours.
+Click the reset button to start again if you make a mistake.
     <div class="username-input-container">
         <input type="text" id="user-username-input" placeholder="e.g., john.doe">
         <button id="user-username-save">Update Examples</button>